Semicontinuity of capacity under pointed intrinsic flat convergence: Semicontinuity of capacity

-We now establish in Proposition \ref{prop_K_i} conditions to assure that the sets $K_i$ are not ``too small'' --- a priori they could even be empty.
-Note that we include (b) to accommodate applications that may involve a signed distance function.
+We now establish, in Proposition \ref{prop_K_i}, conditions to assure that the sets $K_i$ are not ``too small'' when we have pointed $\F$-convergence --- a priori they could even be empty.
+Note that we include (b) below to accommodate applications that may involve a signed distance function.